Pigmentation Removal

 It is helpful to know what sort of treatment you are interested in so we can book you with the right person.

-If you are considering starting any pigmentation treatment, ensure you are not planning sun exposure for the next few months.
-If you go out in the sun, you will need to cover the area with a very high factor of sun protection and keep the area covered.
+If you are considering starting any pigmentation treatment, ensure you do not plan any sun exposure for the next few months.
+If you go out in the sun, you will need to cover the area with very high sun protection and keep it covered.

 The sun will stimulate pigmentation and undo the results of your treatments.
 It can also increase the risk of complications in your treatment.